coryjett/Rancher-to-Solo/README.md

 ## Cut routing over to the new control plane, scale Rancher Istio Gateway to 0, and test

-Configure the load balancer to point to the canary gateway
+Configure the service to point to the canary gateway

-`kubectl apply -f bookinfo-routing-canary.yaml`
+`kubectl patch service istio-ingressgateway -n istio-system -p '{"spec":{"selector":{"app": "istio-ingressgateway-canary", "istio": "istio-ingressgateway-canary"}}}'`

 Scale the Rancher Istio gateway to zero instances